zarkstein/PWNagotchi-MacSpoofing/README.md

 - update_interval:This variable determines how often the MAC address is changed.
   You can adjust the value in seconds to change the MAC address more or less frequently.
+  The interval default value it's 15 minutes, update_interval = 900.
   For example, if you want to change the MAC address every 10 minutes, you can set update_interval = 600.

 - mac_on_display: This variable controls whether or not the new MAC address is displayed in the user interface.
+  The default value for mac_on_display it's True.
   If you set mac_on_display = True (the new MAC address will be displayed on the screen).
   If you set mac_on_display = False (MAC address will not be displayed on the screen).
   In both cases the new MAC address will be saved in the log.

 - oui: This variable represents the Organizational Unique Identifier (OUI) that is used as a prefix to generate the MAC address.
+  By default the value for oui = "00:11:24" ( Cisco Product )
   You can change this value to use a different OUI to customize the appearance of the generated MAC address.
-  If you want the MAC address to appear to belong to a specific company you can change the OUI to one of the following:
+  If you want the MAC address to appear to belong to a specific company you can change the value of OUI to one of the following:

 + Cisco Systems, Inc.: 00:01:42
 + Apple, Inc.: 00:11:24